 The project will be the first regulated affordable housing development within the city limits of Happy Valley.

-Catholic Charities of Oregon will soon build 142 new affordable homes in Happy Valley, Oregon, thanks to $18.3 million in Metro Affordable Housing Bond funds approved by the Clackamas County Board of County Commissioners on Thursday, July 23.
-The project will be the first regulated affordable housing development within the city limits of Happy Valley and Catholic Charities’ largest development.
+Catholic Charities of Oregon is a step closer to building approximately 142 new affordable homes in Happy Valley, thanks to $18.3 million in Metro Affordable Housing Bond funds approved by the Clackamas County Board of County Commissioners this summer.
+Upon approval of forthcoming city zoning, design, and building permits, Good Shepherd Village will be the first regulated affordable housing development within the city limits of Happy Valley and Catholic Charities’ largest development.

 “We are thrilled to be able to welcome families to an incredible neighborhood that is too often out of reach for low-income households,” said Travis Phillips, Catholic Charities’ Director of Community Development and Housing.
 “This property was generously donated to us nearly a decade ago with the vision that low-income people would be able to afford to live in an area with such great opportunities and we’re excited to see that vision finally realized.”

 The new development—which features studio, one-, two-, and three-bedroom units—will include 15 units prioritized for veterans and / or seniors and eight units of Permanent Supportive Housing (PSH) prioritized for those who have experienced homelessness or who are at risk of homelessness.
 Residents will also have access to public transit, grocery stores, schools, a public library, multiple parks, and healthcare resources.